coderkhushal/financial-nexus-Frontend/README.md

 4. Open your browser and navigate to http://localhost:3000 to access the application.

 At Financial Nexus, we're committed to revolutionizing personal finance management, providing users with the tools they need to navigate the complexities of their financial journey efficiently and securely.
 Whether you're striving for stability or aiming for growth, Financial Nexus is your indispensable companion.

----

-Feel free to use this readme for your Financial Nexus project, and don't hesitate to make any additional edits or adjustments as needed.